FAQ

 New writers hate hearing that.
 Writing a book takes ages, and the idea that “more” is necessary is tough to swallow.
 Trust me, I understand.
 But none of this happens overnight.

-- Novel 1 – 8 (2002 – 2013): Written for fun, no intent to publish
+• Novel 1 – 8 (2002 – 2013): Written for fun, no intent to publish

-- Novel 9 + 10 (2014 – 2016): Queried 100 agents each, NO requests
+• Novel 9 + 10 (2014 – 2016): Queried 100 agents each, NO requests

-- Novel 11 (2017): 8 full requests, all rejections.
+• Novel 11 (2017): 8 full requests, all rejections.
 Won RevPit, several more full request, signed with that literary agent.
 Book died on submission after multiple rewrites.

-- Novel 12 (2018): Sold to a publisher –> The Secrets of Star Whales, Jolly Fish Press
+• Novel 12 (2018): Sold to a publisher (The Secrets of Star Whales, Jolly Fish Press) [out of print – rights returned to me in 2024]

-- Novel 13 (2019 – 2020): Book died on submission
+• Novel 13 (2019 – 2020): Book died on submission

-- Novel 14 (2022): Agent didn’t believe she could sell it.
-I separated to pursue self-publishing.
+• Novel 14 (2022): Agent didn’t think she could sell it.
+I self-published it in late 2023 (The Day Death Stopped)

-- Novel 15 (2022): First self-published book –> Can’t Spell Treason Without Tea
+• Novel 15 (2022): First self-published book –> (Can’t Spell Treason Without Tea)

-- Novel 16 (2023): Second self-published book –> A Pirate’s Life for Tea
+• Novel 16 (2023): Second self-published book (A Pirate’s Life for Tea)

-- –Tomes & Tea series sold to a major publisher here, after gaining TikTok popularity and demonstrating solid book sales–
+• –Tomes & Tea series sold to a major publisher here, after gaining TikTok popularity and demonstrating solid book sales–

-- Novel 17 (2023): Third self-published book –> This Gilded Abyss
+• Novel 17 (2023): Third self-published book (This Gilded Abyss)

 The point is, if you think you’re ready to be published, and agents don’t agree… there’s a good chance your writing just isn’t there yet.
-The only solution to that is practice.
+The only solution is practice.
 Read every craft book you can.
 Talk to people in the industry.
 And write your next novel.

-If this were easy, or took less time, everyone would do it.
+If this were easy or took less time, everyone would do it.
 I’m sorry your first book isn’t working out.
 Go write more.
 (Or, hey.
 Self-publish.
 Then no one can tell you no. 😛 )

 “A professional writer is an amateur who didn’t quit.” – Richard Bach